ccp137/DynamicViz/README.md

-# Interactive Visualization Using HTML
+# Interactive Visualization of  Complex Seismic Data and Models Using Bokeh

 by Chengping Chai, Charles J. Ammon, Monica Meceria and Robert B. Herrmann